ZKAI-Network/mbd-the-world/README.md

 ## Welcome to Web3.
 Discover, Search, and Engage with the Open Internet!

-"**Embed The World**" is your social search engine & perosnal AI assistant in the browser:
+"**Embed The World**" is your social search engine & personal AI assistant in the browser:

 - Find relevant conversations to content you love.
 Discover the world of Web3!